lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

     Descendents:  ()

 ..  note:: The tree traversal algorithm uses multiple threads.
 Therefore,
-    the output might not be synchronized.
+    the output might appear a little messy.

 In :numref:`traverse-example` we derive from the `TraverseCallback` class, an abstract class with an abstract method :meth:`~molpher.swig_wrappers.core.TraverseCallback.__call__`.
 This method takes one argument,